WikiCommunityHealth/vital-signs-pipeline/README.md

 Build the custom Airflow image

-Start Airflow webserver and scheduler with OpenTelemetry metrics instrumentation
+Start Airflow webserver and scheduler

 Start PostgreSQL as Airflow backend

+Start statsd exporter to get all the airflow metrics

 Start Prometheus to scrape metrics